-As Chief of Operations it was the job of Jodl and his Staff to do precisely what he was convicted of doing: plan strategic military operations against other countries as directed by the Government.
+As Chief of Operations it was the job of Jodl and his Staff to do precisely what he was convicted of doing: plan strategic military operations against other countries as directed by his government.
 How many governments today are planning (and even carrying out) wars of aggression?
 I can name a dozen with ease.
-So why is The Hague not brimful judging cases?
-However, the ADF for all Afghanistan cases that they ‘were only following orders’ was disallowed and cannot be used as a defence.[viii]
+So why is The Hague not brimful of cases in need of judging?
+The ADF, for all Afghanistan cases, disallowed the ‘only following orders’ defence.[viii]

 The Third Geneva Convention and the Treatment of Detainees

 The appropriate part of the Convention states:

 … persons deprived of liberty for reasons related to the conflict must also be treated humanely in all circumstances.
 In particular, they are protected against murder, torture, as well as cruel, humiliating or degrading treatment.[ix]

 There appear to be confessions of some maltreatment, but again the question arises: was this going on for the eleven years of our commitment to Afghanistan, or is it a recent series of events in just the final years?
 We will have to await the IGADF report to find out.
 If the worst whispers we hear reflect what happened, it is not just the ‘abusers’ but their negligent or complicit commanders who must also be prosecuted.

 The Yamashita Standard